 It is probable that Barnabas and Paul were acquainted with each other before.
 Cyprus is within a few hours' sail from Cilicia.
 The schools of Tarsus may naturally have attracted one who, though a Levite, was an Hellenist.
 It is there the friendship may have begun, which lasted through many vicissitudes, till it was rudely interrupted in the dispute at Antioch (Acts 15:39).

-The first meeting of the fisherman of Bethsaida (Peter) and the tent-maker of Tarsus (Paul), the chosen companion of Jesus on earth, and the chosen Pharisee who saw Jesus in the heavens, the Apostle of the circumcision and the Apostles of the Gentiles, is passed over in Scripture in a few words.
-The Divine record does not linger in dramatic description on those passages which a mere human writing would labor to embellish.
+The first meeting of the fisherman of Bethsaida (Peter) and the tent-maker of Tarsus (Paul), the Apostle of the circumcision and the Apostle of the Gentiles, is passed over in Scripture in a few words.
+The Bible does not linger in dramatic description on those passages which a mere human writing would labor to embellish.

-What took place in the intercourse between Peter and Paul, what was said of Jesus of Nazareth who suffered, died, and was buried, and of Jesus, the glorified Lord, who had risen and ascended, and become "head over all things to the Church," what was felt of Christian love and devotion, has not been revealed, and cannot be known.
-The intercourse was full of present comfort, and full of great consequences.
+What took place in the intercourse between Peter and Paul, what was said of Jesus of Nazareth, who had risen and ascended, and become "head over all things to the Church," what was felt of Christian love and devotion, has not been revealed, and cannot be known.
+The intercourse was full of present comfort and full of great consequences.
 But it did not last long.
 Fifteen days passed away (Galatians 1:18), and the Apostles were compelled to part.
 It would ultimately be Barnabas who would offer the greatest encouragement in the ministry of Paul.

 But the command was more peremptory than before, "Depart, for I will send thee far hence unto the Gentiles."
 The scene of his apostolic victories was not to be Jerusalem.
 For the third time it was declared to Paul that the field of his labors was among the Gentiles.
 This secret revelation to his soul conspired with the outward difficulties of his situation.
 The care of the Eternal gave the highest sanction to the anxiety of the brethren.
 Paul suffered himself to be withdrawn from the Holy City and to await, through Barnabas, the next major opportunity to spread the gospel.